batchelo/escape_room_2025/README.md

 So, I don't think that it is a problem with the wiring.
 But the "pixel_test" code does not work.
 I was starting to think that I need to fully power off the ESP32, between each upload.
-Perhasp there is resitual code in some memory space that is not wiped by the upload process and the "pressing the boot button" when uploading code.
+Perhasp there is resitual code in some memory space that is not wiped by the upload process and the "pressing the boot button" when uploading code

+If none of this works soon, my backup plan is to go to a single strand of lights and use the "console_2025_single_strand" code